 Learning outcomes: After completing the course, students will understand the intuition behind different market models and should be able to apply those models in analyzing firm behavior and its social impact.
 In addition, they will be capable of assessing the benefits and potential shortcomings of the anti-trust policy measures in the US and in Europe.

-Content: Industrial Organization covers topics that range content: industrial Organization covers topics that range from production and pricing decisions of the firms in imperfectly competitive markets through collusive behavior, mergers, entry decisions and entry deterrence down to the role of advertising and incentives in economic activities.
+Content: Industrial Organization covers topics that range from production and pricing decisions of the firms in imperfectly competitive markets through collusive behavior, mergers, entry decisions and entry deterrence down to the role of advertising and incentives in economic activities.
 The course draws heavily on non-cooperative game theory to analyze the strategic behavior and interaction of firms.
 (6 credits)